Markus Kellermann Founder & CEO

 Pricing: Free tier, Pro $10/user/month

 Fireflies recently launched a native Mac desktop app with Apple Silicon support.
-It's primarily known for CRM integrations and conversation analytics, making it popular with sales teams.
+It's primarily known for CRM integrations and conversation analytics, which makes it popular with sales teams.

 Why Mac users love it: